rmustacc/ipd/ipd/0017/README.md

 existing Method Context environment settings and that if we want the two to co-exist this is the only way that makes semantic sense.
-Because the Method Context is always defined to set the environment to a known state, it makes sense to think of that as starting and creatin the base environment and ammending it to this point.
+Because the Method Context is always defined to set the environment to a known state, it makes sense to think of that as starting and creating the base environment and amending it to this point.

 ### Existing Directories: Ownership and Permissions